ray-project/ray/doc/source/index.rst

 .. image:: https://github.com/ray-project/ray/raw/master/doc/source/images/ray_header_logo.png

-**Ray is a fast and simple framework for building and running distributed applications.**
+**Ray is a fast and simple framework for building and running distributed applications from a laptop to a cluster.**

-.. tip:: Join our `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_ to discuss Ray!

 Ray is packaged with the following libraries for accelerating machine learning workloads: